 4. Popular fixtures of pop culture

-Black cats are common fixture in pop culture, whether it’s cartoons, movies, or television.
+Black cats are a common fixture in pop culture, whether it’s cartoons, movies, or television.
 And despite the fact that many people preach low adoption rates for cats of this coat color, that is not the truth.
 According to veterinary experts, it seems that there are simply more black cats in comparison to cats of other colors.
-But we will agree, black cats can be difficult to photograph, which is a common point of concern when it comes to advertising their images online to potential adopters.
+But I will agree, black cats can be difficult to photograph, which is a common point of concern when it comes to advertising their images online to potential adopters.

 5. Careful, kitty will “rust”